-During the year, we successfully entered the house building sector, acquiring Elivia 14 ornes which has a strong track record of developing homes in a sustainable manner.
-The cornoany is a full service property developer, meaning it provides services from the design, to the engineering and then final construction to ensure the delivery of quality workmanship.
+During the year, we successfully entered the house building sector, acquiring Elvia Homes which has a strong track record of developing homes in a sustainable manner.
+The company is a full-service property developer, meaning it provides services from the design, to the engineering and then final construction to ensure the delivery of quality workmanship businesses with comprehensive business plans and strong management teams.
+This enables us to continue to diversify our business without compremising on the quality of our operations.
+Over the past three years, we have successfully entered the fibre broadband sector and we now own six companies with exciting plans to deliver ultrafast broadband across the UK.

-The strength of our Group's strategy is in both its operational diversity and the return profile of these businesses.
+The strength of our Group's strategy is in both its operational diversity and the return profite of these businesses.
 Our lending business provides flexibility and strong returns over the short term, while our energy, healthcare, fibre and home building divisions offer visibility and stability of returns over the longer term.

-The scale of our business is a key strength, enabling us to accuire large-scale established operations as we, as the opportunity to enter new sectors with minimal risk to the whole Group by selecting businesses with comprehensive business plans and strong management teams.
-This enables us to continue to diversify our business without compromising on the quality of our operations.
-Over the past three years, we have successfully entered the fibre proadband sector and we now own six companies with exciting plans to deliver uttrafast broadband across the UK.
+The scale of our business is a key strength, enabling us to acquire large-scale established operations as well as the opportunity to enter new sectors with minima; risk to the whole Group by selecting